TREASURIES-Yields fall after Japan unveils negative interest rates

 By Karen Brettell

-NEW YORK, Jan 29 (Reuters) - U.S. Treasury yields fell to four-month lows on Friday after the Bank of Japan surprised investors by introducing negative interest rates in a further effort to stimulate the country’s flagging economy.
+NEW YORK, Jan 29 (Reuters) - U.S. Treasury yields fell to four-month lows on Friday after the Bank of Bank of Japan surprised investors by introducing negative rates in a further effort to stimulate the country’s flagging economy.

+Treasuries gave up some of their price gains after U.S. economic data showed the economy was not slowing as much as some investors had feared.

 The BOJ said it would charge for a portion of bank reserves parked with the institution, an aggressive policy pioneered by the European Central Bank (ECB), sparking a broad rally across asset classes.

-“I think this is a reflection of another leg down in the global interest rate environment,” said Thomas Simons, a money market economist at Jefferies in New York.
+“The big news overnight was Japan going to negative rates, which quickly gave a bid to Treasuries and for that matter all of fixed income in general,” said Justin Lederer, a Treasury strategist at Cantor Fitzgerald in New York.

-Benchmark 10-year notes were last up 17/32 in price to yield 1.93 percent, after earlier falling to 1.91 percent, the lowest level since Oct.
+Benchmark 10-year notes were last up 11/32 in price to yield 1.95 percent, after earlier falling as low as 1.91 percent, the lowest level since Oct.
 2.

-Gross domestic product increased at a 0.7 percent annual rate in the fourth quarter, the Commerce Department said on Friday.
-Consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased at a 2.2 percent rate.
+Gross domestic product increased at a 0.7 percent annual rate in the fourth quarter, the Commerce Department said on Friday, as lower oil prices continued to undermine investment by energy firms and unseasonably mild weather cut into consumer spending on utilities and apparel.
+(Editing by Paul Simao)

-“The fact that the (consumer spending) number was so solid mitigates a lot of the concern about the headline number being so weak,” said Jefferies’ Simons.

-The next major economic focus for investors will be the employment report for January, which is due to be released next Friday.
-(Editing by Paul Simao and Andrew Hay)